FMazzoni/gmail-datalake-extractor/docs/DEPLOYMENT.md

 # Message Extract Deployment Guide

-This guide explains how to deploy the message-extract service using Docker with an external PostgreSQL server and DuckLake secrets.
+This guide explains how to deploy the message-extract service using Docker with configurable backend support (DuckDB for development, PostgreSQL for production).

 ## Prerequisites

 - Docker and Docker Compose installed
-- External PostgreSQL server accessible from the deployment environment
 - Gmail API credentials (`token.json` file)
+- For production: External PostgreSQL server accessible from the deployment environment

 ## Setup Instructions